Musxeto/dsa/README.md

 # Data Structures and Algorithms Programs

-This repository contains my implementations of various Data Structures and Algorithms (DSA) assignments during my 3rd Semesterat LGU.
+This repository contains my implementations of various Data Structures and Algorithms (DSA) assignments during my 3rd Semester at LGU.
 The programs are written in C++, and each directory corresponds to a specific topic or assignment.

 ## Table of Contents